eunseon02/DynOSAM/README.md

 source ~/ros_ws/install/setup.bash
 ```

 `dynamic_slam_interfaces` is a require dependacy by default.
 This package is used to include custom messages that represet the state of each dynamic object per frame and is used by the ROS publishers.

 To disable this dependancy compile the code as
 ```
 colcon build --cmake-args -DENABLE_DYNAMIC_SLAM_INTERFACES=OFF
 ```
 By default `ENABLE_DYNAMIC_SLAM_INTERFACES=ON` in the [CMakeLists.txt](./dynosam_ros/CMakeLists.txt).
 This CMake option will additionally change the _visualisation_ (and the output topics) used by DynoSAM.
-See the Visualisation section below.
+See the [ROS Visualisation](#ros-visualisation) section below.